 Married... with Children

-MWC was originally devised by Michael G. Moye and Ron Leavitt, who were writers and producers of such shows as "The Jeffersons" and "Laverne & Shirley".
-They wanted to create a show that was different to other shows on TV at the time (the mid-80s), like The Cosby Show.
+MWC was devised by Michael G. Moye and Ron Leavitt, who were writers and producers of such shows as The Jeffersons.
+They wanted to create a show that was different to other shows on TV at the time (mid-'80s), like The Cosby Show.
 In fact, the working title for this new show was called Not The Cosbys.

 The Evolution of Bud Bundy

 The part of Bud Bundy made David famous.
 Married with Children is a great way to see David age and change over the years.
 He literally grew up on screen, facing a lot of embarrassing moments that most adolescent boys would not rather share with the rest of the world.
-But still, despite some awful hair styles, he lived through it and blossomed into a very good-looking young man.
+But still, despite some awful hair styles, he lived through it and blossomed into a good looking young man.
+David has been recognised for his work in MWC, often being nominated for a Young Artist Award.
+Click here for a full list of award nominations

 Grandmaster B

-Grandmaster B is Bud's alter ego.
-He was "created" in 1991 (starting with episode #603 - If Al had A Hammer) to get babes.
+Grandmaster B is Bud's attempt at an alter ego.
+He was created in 1991 (starting with episode 0603 - If Al had A Hammer) to get babes.
 "Chicks like new blood," Bud explains, so he transformed himself into the rapping cool dude.
-He performs a rap in #603.
-The other three Bundys (and some other people too) cannot seem to remember his name, often subsituting 'Grandmaster B' with everything from 'Grasshopper' to 'Grandmaster Virgin'.
+He performs a rap in 0603.
+The other three Bundys (and other people too) just cannot seem to remember his name, often subsituting 'Grandmaster' with everything from 'Grasshopper' to 'Dustbuster'.
+See the list here.

 What's New | Biography | Filmography